wlav/cppyy/doc/source/installation.rst

 (e.g. minimum gcc 4.8.1 on GNU/Linux), but older compilers than the ones listed for the wheels have not been tested.

-With CPython on Linux or Mac, probably by far the easiest way to install ``cppyy``, is through conda-forge on `Anaconda`_ (or `miniconda`_).
+With CPython on Linux, probably by far the easiest way to install ``cppyy``, is through conda-forge on `Anaconda`_ (or `miniconda`_).
 A Windows recipe for ``conda`` is not available yet, but is forthcoming, so use ``pip`` for that platform for now (see below).